tsimian/meal-planner-backend/README.md

-# Meal Planner back end
+# Meal Planner API

-This is the back end for my meal planner project.
-Since removal of Heroku's free tier I had been meaning to redeploy this project.
-I found it may be easier to seperate the front end and back end in their own repositories for deploying to Render.
+An app designed to plan meals for the week as well as store recipes for said meals in a database.
+This is the back end of the project, the front end can be found [here](https://github.com/tsimian/meal_planner).